codemagic-ci-cd/codemagic-docs/content/yaml/yaml-getting-started.md

 ### Labels

-You may use `codemagic.yaml` to define several list of labels for your apps.
-This will allow you to white label your apps and is visible in `/builds` dashboard page and `/app/<app-id>/build/<build-id>` pages.
-As shown in the snippet below, labels also support environment variables as value and goes under a workflow.
+You may use `codemagic.yaml` to define labels for your apps.
+Labels serve as additional information about the workflow you are building and are helpful when you have multiple versions of a workflow, e.g. when you build white label apps.
+The labels are visible on the `/builds` and `/app/<app-id>/build/<build-id>` pages.
+As shown in the snippet below, labels also support environment variables.

 ```yaml
 workflows: